What to Expect on the Camino

 What Kind of Shoes Do I Need?

 The Camino is not a technical hiking trail.
 As such, many people choose to wear trail runners or light hiking shoes.
 But people’s foot care needs vary widely and some folks choose to wear heavier hiking boots.
 It does rain in Spain, and there are multiple opinions on Gore-Tex vs. not.
 Even when wet, most non-waterproofed shoes will likely dry out overnight (especially when stuffed with newspaper) and they breathe more easily.
-When you are fitted for shoes, consider sizing up 1/2 size.
+When you are fitted for shoes, consider sizing up to accommodate foot swelling.

 No matter what you decide, be sure you’ve walked a decent amount of mileage in your shoes.
-Break them in properly by trail-testing them with multiple back-to-back hikes, but don’t wear them out before you get to Spain.
+Break them in properly by trail-testing them with multiple back-to-back hikes, but don’t wear them out in advance.

 Socks also matter and can be critical in helping you avoid blisters.
 Most people use either a liner with a wool outer sock, a padded CoolMax sock, a double-layer sock (such as Wrightsock), or toe socks (such as Injinji).